cloudsurfers/simple-proxy/README.md

-# simple-proxy for OpenSearch notifications to Rocket.Chat integration API
+# Proxy for communication between OpenSearch and Rocket.Chat integration API